 Best for Instant Pot: Paleo Cooking With Your Instant Pot at Amazon

-"These recipes aren’t just gluten-free; they’re also grain-free and paleo-friendly."
+"These recipes aren’t just gluten-free; they’re also grain-free with no dairy or refined sugar."

 Best Vegetarian: Whole Bowls at Amazon

-"Create quick and easy meals full of protein-packed foods that are ready in a pinch."
+"Create quick and easy meals that are ready in a pinch."

 Best for Meal Planning: Cook Once, Eat All Week at Amazon